maemo-leste/pymaemo-svn/sphinx/python_hildon_manual/hildonobjects.rst

 Details
 =======

-.. function:: hildon_note_new_confirmation (parent, description)

-    Create a new confirmation note.
-Confirmation note has a text (description) that you specify and two buttons.

-    :param parent:the parent window.
-The X window ID of the parent window has to be the same as the X window ID of the application.
-This is important so that the window manager could handle the windows correctly.
-    :param description: the message to confirm
-    :returns: a :class:`gtk.Widget` pointer of the note

-.. function:: hildon_note_new_confirmation_with_icon_name (parent, description, icon_name)

-    .. warning:: :func:`hildon_note_new_confirmation_with_icon_name` is deprecated and should not be used in newly-written code.
-Since Hildon 2.2, icons are not shown in confirmation notes.
-Icons set with this function will be ignored.
-Use :func:`hildon_note_new_confirmation` instead.

-    Create a new confirmation note.
-Confirmation note has a text (description) that you specify and two buttons.
+.. class:: Note

+    .. method:: __init__ (note_type, parent, description, icon_name=None, progressbar=None)

+        .. note:: :class:`Note` constructor has changed API since Diablo.

+        Creates a new :class:`Note`.

+        :param note_type: type of note to be created.
+Can be one of "confirmation", "information" and "cancel".
         :param parent: the parent window.
 The X window ID of the parent window has to be the same as the X window ID of the application.
 This is important so that the window manager could handle the windows correctly.
-    :param description: the message to confirm
+        :param description: the message to be displayed on the note.
         :param icon_name: icon to be displayed.
-If NULL, default icon is used.
+If None, default icon is used.
-    :returns: a :class:`gtk.Widget` pointer of the note

-.. function:: hildon_note_new_cancel_with_progress_bar (parent, description, progressbar)

-    Create a new cancel note with a progress bar.
-Cancel note has text(description) that you specify, a Cancel button and a progress bar.

-    :param parent: the parent window.
-The X window ID of the parent window has to be the same as the X window ID of the application.
-This is important so that the window manager could handle the windows correctly.
-    :param description: the action to cancel
-    :param progressbar: a pointer to :class:`gtk.ProgressBar` to be filled with the progressbar assigned to this note.
+        :param progressbar: a :class:`gtk.ProgressBar` assigned to this note.
 Use this to set the fraction of progressbar done.
 This parameter can be None as well, in which case plain text cancel note appears.
-    :returns: a :class:`gtk.Dialog` .
-Use this to get rid of this note when you no longer need it.

-.. function:: hildon_note_new_information (parent, description)

-    Create a new information note.
-Information note has a text (description) that you specify and an OK button.

-    :param parent: the parent window.
-The X window ID of the parent window has to be the same as the X window ID of the application.
-This is important so that the window manager could handle the windows correctly.
-    :param description: the message to confirm
-    :returns: a :class:`gtk.Widget` pointer of the note

-.. function:: hildon_note_new_information_with_icon_name (parent, description, icon_name)

-    .. warning:: :func:`hildon_note_new_information_with_icon_name` is deprecated and should not be used in newly-written code.
-Since Hildon 2.2, icons are not shown in confirmation notes.
-Icons set with this function will be ignored.
-Use :func:`hildon_note_new_information` instead.

-    Create a new information note.
-Information note has text(description) that you specify, an OK button and an icon.

-    :param parent: the parent window.
-The X window ID of the parent window has to be the same as the X window ID of the application.
-This is important so that the window manager could handle the windows correctly.
-    :param description: the message to confirm
-    :param icon_name: icon to be displayed.
-If NULL, default icon is used.
-    :returns: a :class:`gtk.Widget` pointer of the note

-.. class:: Note
+        :returns:
+          A newly created :class:`Note`.

     .. method:: set_button_text (text)